 If drones aren’t allowed on your flight, you should find them listed there.

-It’s still best to check with the airline yourself but that’s a good starting point.
+You should always check with the airline yourself as a good starting point.
 No one wants to arrive at the airport only to find they can’t bring their drone with them.
 Especially if that was the whole purpose of your trip in the first place!

 One of the biggest worries most drone owners face is actually getting their drone on to the plane.